How different services use your information

 How we keep information secure

-Any information we hold about individuals is held securely and in compliance with the Data Protection Act 1998.
+Any information we hold about individuals is held securely and in compliance with the General Data Protection Regulation as amended by the Data Protection Act 2018.
 Information will not be held for longer than required and will be disposed of securely.

 Information is stored in secure systems within the council network, in line with the NHS Information Governance framework and guidance from national NHS and Local Authority data services.